Oscar Hammerstein I: Producer and impresario

+Opera

 In 1906, Hammerstein, dissatisfied with the Metropolitan Opera's productions, opened an eighth theater, his second Manhattan Opera House, to directly (and successfully) compete with it.
 He also opened the Philadelphia Opera House in 1908, which, however, he sold early in 1910.

 He produced contemporary operas and presented the American premieres of Louise, Pelleas et Melisande, Elektra, Le jongleur de Notre-Dame, Thaïs, and Salome, as well as the American debuts of Mary Garden and Luisa Tetrazzini.
 Since the star soprano Nellie Melba was disenchanted with the Metropolitan, she deserted it for Hammerstein's company, rescuing it financially with a successful season.
 He also produced the successful Victor Herbert operetta Naughty Marietta in 1910.

 Hammerstein became famous during his opera years for putting noticeably large budgets out for his productions, Santa Maria being one example.
 More often than not, he would fall into financial trouble within a short period of time.
 The New York Times conducted an interview with Hammerstein, and when the interviewer asked him about his financial habits, Hammerstein responded:

 Financially, I never undertake anything without plenty of ammunition.
 I am never afraid of being ambushed in this account.
 I decided that my preliminary contracts should be drawn up provisionally upon my success in securing the great stars.
 I always contemplated an honorable retreat.

-In the end, Hammerstein's high-quality productions were ultimately too expensive to sustain, and by his fourth opera season, he was going bankrupt.
+Hammerstein's high-quality productions were ultimately too expensive to sustain, and by his fourth opera season, he was going bankrupt.
 The costs at the Metropolitan, too, were skyrocketing, as the Metropolitan spent more and more in order to effectively compete.
-Hammerstein's son Arthur negotiated a payment of $1.2 million from the Metropolitan in exchange for an agreement not to produce grand opera in the United States for 10 years.
+Hammerstein's son Arthur negotiated a payment of $1.2 million from the Metropolitan in exchange for an agreement not to produce grand opera in the United States for ten years.